-The 277CA is an acknowledged receipt of the claim submission file.
+• The 277CA is an acknowledged receipt of the claim submission file.
+It provides claim-level acknowledgment of claims before sending to adjudication.
+You may send this transaction after receiving the 999 for claims on the 837 file submitted.
 This document acknowledges the validity and acceptability of the claims at the pre-processing stage.
-Claims that are incorrectly formatted or missing mandatory information may not be introduced into Neighborhood's adjudication system and will be considered Rejected claims.
-Corrections can be made and claims resubmitted by the provider for processing.
+Claims that are incorrectly formatted or missing mandatory information may not be introduced into Neighborhood's adjudication system and will be considered rejected claims.
+If a claim is rejected, providers can update their claims, and resubmit them for processing.